OHDSI/AtlasWebAPISandbox/SecurityDemo/README.md

 ### WebAPI "Disabled" Security

 WebAPI 2.x currently implements a "disabled" security posture, which allows access to most of the REST endpoints.
 Shiro configuration is used to prevent access to certain sensitive endpoints, such as those that involve user management (add/change/delete user/role/permission).
+So it's not really "disabled"...

 WebAPI 3.x (and the sandbox demo) implement a similar capability, using the anonymous user feature of Spring Security.
 Anonymous users are not authenticated, but they can follow the pattern provided by Spring Security: